gsimon75-cloud/gcd_lb_demo/README.md

 And another consequence of the concept: As this is a **global** resource, it takes some time while our changes propagate worldwide, so our freshly created Forwarding Rule **won't just work immediately, but only after some 5 minutes**.

-First when I saw that it was created but it isn't working, I thought I mis-configured something, so I just destroyed the infrastructure, read the docs, started to investigate and tried some alternatives.
+First when I saw that it was created but it wasn't working, I thought I mis-configured something, so I just destroyed the infrastructure, read the docs, started to investigate and tried some alternatives, and again, and then again...

-Of all these, maybe the 'read the docs' was the only positive thing, the rest was just wasting the time on chasing shadows for almost a day.
+Of all these, maybe the 'read the docs' was the only positive thing, the rest was just wasting almost a day on chasing shadows.

 So, again: for Forwarding Rules **changes take time to propagate, >= 5 minutes before it starts working**.

+The other thing to note is that the `target` attribute of these modules may refer not only to Target Pools, but to Target Proxies as well.

 ## Destroying the infrastructure